lelocin/wings-frontend/README.md

 ```
 npm install
 ```
-3. Add CORS middleware so API requests from frontend can be processed
+3. Add CORS middleware in main.py so API requests from frontend can be processed
 ```
    app.add_middleware(
     CORSMiddleware,